MareikeMueller/OpenHands/README.md

 It contains the used configuration files  and [logging data](experiments/fingerspelling_RWTH_26) of the conducted experiments.
 As well as used [datasets](fingerspelling_dataset/I6) and sourcode of the implemented [GUI](application.py).
 Additionally, checkpoints of the trained models are provided.
-This allows the application to be used without training based on provided weights.
+This allows the application to be used without training.

 Aim of the master thesis was to develop a dynamic fingerspelling recognition system capable of recognizing dynamic fingerspelled letters, which involve movement.